hanzoai/painter/README.md

 **Note**: This is true inpainting, not just erasing.
 The AI intelligently reconstructs what should be there based on context.

-## Hanzo ComfyUI Ecosystem
+## Hanzo Hanzo Studio Ecosystem

-Hanzo Painter uses a curated stack of ComfyUI custom nodes maintained as **Hanzo forks**.
+Hanzo Studio uses a curated stack of Hanzo Studio custom nodes maintained as **Hanzo forks**.
 This approach ensures:

 - ✅ **Stability** - Tested versions that work together seamlessly
 - ✅ **Upstream Sync** - Regular updates from original maintainers